The sunrise awakened us as we prepared to pack up and complete this most southern portion of the East Coast Trail.

 We made short work of the brief section for trail from the Renews lighthouse to the settlement itself.
 Renews has some serious history that features includes pirates, shipwrecks, secret midnight meetings and even a resupply visit from the Mayflower en route to Plymouth Rock.

-Renews is where we met George, who owns one of the houses that you come to as you enter the settlement of Renews.
-As we were walking by he came out of the house and asked us if we needed anything I was keen to check out the situation and asked for fresh water- the streams here produce light brown water.
-After filling our vessels, George asked if we’d like him to make us a breakfast.
+Renews is where we met Gerard, who owns one of the first houses that you come to as you enter the settlement of Renews.
+As we were walking by he came out of the house and asked us if we needed anything.
+I was keen to check out the situation and asked for fresh water- the streams here produce light brown water.
+After filling our vessels, Gerard asked if we’d like him to make us a breakfast.
 Of course we said, “Yes!”
 In no time we were seated at an ancient formica table graced with plates of eggs, toast, and hot tea.
-George showed us around his house, where several of the tiny fisherman bedrooms were either in original or close to original condition.
+Gerard showed us around his house, where several of the tiny bedrooms were either in original or close to original condition.
 The road walk through Renews to the start of the trail to Cappahayden is 3 miles long.
 Our host provided us a ride across the road walk, with a little tour of the notable places thrown in to boot.

 Renews is part of what is known as the Irish Loop.
 The Irish Loop website notes that, “Since 1500’s the migratory fishery attracted Europeans to fish off the of the Avalon Peninsula.
 Beginning in the early 1800’s, large numbers of Irish began settling year round and caused the regions demographics to be changed forever.
 By the mid 1800’s, unlike other parts of Newfoundland, the overwhelming number of settlers in The Irish Loop were Roman Catholic and of Irish descent.
 In almost 400 hundred years of permanent settlement, the people of the Irish Loop have endured countless marine tragedies that include hundreds of shipwrecks off their shores.”